wroge/scan/README.md

 	Authors []Author
 }

-var columns = scan.Columns[Post]{
+// Define mapping of database columns to struct fields. var columns = scan.Columns[Post]{
 	// Any value supported by your database driver can be used.
 	"id": scan.Any(func(p *Post, id int64) { p.ID = id }),